ILLIXR/ILLIXR/README.md

 Note that ILLIXR's extensibility allows the source to be configured and compiled using only
     permissively licensed software.
-For more details on configuring ILLIXR, see the [ILLIXR Plugins][35] and
-    [Writing your Plugin][36] pages.

 ## Get in Touch

-Whether you are a computer architect, a systems person, an XR application developer,
+Whether you are a computer architect, a compiler writer, a systems person, work on XR related algorithms
-    or just anyone interested in XR, we would love to hear your feedback on ILLIXR!
+    or applications, or just anyone interested in XR research, development, or products, we would love to hear from you and hope you will contribute!
-ILLIXR is a living testbed and we would like to both refine existing components and add new ones.
-We believe ILLIXR has the opportunity to drive future computer architecture and
-    systems research for XR,
-    and can benefit from contributions from other researchers and organizations.
-If you would like to be a part of this effort, please contact us at
+You can join
+    the [ILLIXR consortium][37],
+    [Discord][47],
+    or [mailing list][48],
+    or send us an [email][49],
-    _illixr at cs dot illinois dot edu_ or visit us on [Gitter][24] or just send us a pull request!
+    or just send us a pull request!

 [//]: # (- References -)